 The European Parliament is the only directly elected EU institution.
 It shares decision‑making power with the Council of the European Union on most internal market policies and has budget approval powers.
 The Parliament has the right to approve or reject the nomination of Commissioners.
 The EU last held parliamentary elections in May 2019.
 The next elections will be held in 2024.

-As a bloc, based on USD current prices, the EU is equivalent to the second largest economy in the world (USD 17.0 trillion in 2020), behind the US and ahead of China.
+As a bloc, based on USD current prices, the EU is equivalent to the third largest economy in the world (USD 17.1 trillion in 2021), behind the US and China.
 Excluding intra-EU trade, it is the world's third largest merchandise importer, and second largest merchandise exporter.
-It has the largest stocks of foreign direct investment abroad and is the world's largest host of foreign direct investment.
+It has the largest stocks of foreign direct investment abroad and is the world's second largest host of foreign direct investment.

 Member state economies operate within an EU system of 'competences' or responsibilities for policy areas.
 The EU (rather than individual member states) has exclusive responsibility for the EU customs union, trade and competition rules.

 Since 1993, the EU 'internal' or single market has facilitated free movement of goods, capital, services and people within the EU.
 The internal market was intended to drive economic integration amongst member states to become a single EU wide economy.